 Award Winning Summer

 There are so many updates!
 What a terrifically exciting academic year!

 Congratulations to the Communication and Media Society at SUNY New Paltz, which has just earned the National Communication Association Club of the Year Award!
-The link will connect you to their Facebook page.
-Be sure to 'like' it and check out all their events.
+Check out their Facebook page and be sure to 'like' it for an update on all of their events.